rukleiven/Exercise1/Part3/README.md

  > *Your answer here*

  ### What does `func GOMAXPROCS(n int) int` change?
- > "The gomaprox variable limits the number of operating system threads that can execute user-level Go code simultaneously."
+ > The gomaprox variable limits the number of operating system threads that can execute user-level Go code simultaneously.